 Researchers haven't determined why some people who've had concussions develop persistent post-concussion symptoms while others do not.
-No proven correlation between the severity of the injury and the likelihood of developing persistent post-concussion symptoms exists.
+There's no proven connection between the severity of the injury and the likelihood of developing persistent post-concussion symptoms.

 Risk factors for developing post-concussion syndrome include:

 - Age.
 Studies have found increasing age to be a risk factor for post-concussion syndrome.

 - Sex.
 Women are more likely to be diagnosed with post-concussion syndrome, but this may be because women are generally more likely to seek medical care.